-Since Village Partnerships are developed to address the unique needs of a community, program components vary by village.
-Implementation and development of additional components are directly dependent upon funding provided through our Child Sponsorship Program.
+Because Village Partnerships are developed to address the unique needs of a community, program components vary by village.
+Implementation and development of additional components are directly dependent upon funding provided through child sponsorship.

-When Children of the Nations initially launches partnership with a community, the most-urgently assessed needs are addressed first.
-This usually includes provision distribution (blankets, clothing, soap, etc.), nutrition, and education.
 As children in the community are individually sponsored (generating funding for the collective program) additional program components are added accordingly.
-A ministry center is often built in or near the community to provide services such as education, medical care, a feeding center, and spiritual training.
-In some of our more established Village Partnerships, components include medical clinics and university student programs.
+A ministry center is often built in or near the community to provide services such as education, medical care, a feeding center, and Christian mentorship.